beststoryilove/beststoryilove.github.io/_includes/about/en.md

 ## 809blog section

 <p>1.
-This blog is based on HuxBlog as a template and uses a PWA, so when something new is posted and you can't see it, try hitting the refresh button in the bottom right corner(That's the prompt that pops up)</p>
+This blog is based on HuxBlog as a template and uses a PWA, so when something new is posted and you can't see it, try hitting the refresh button in the bottom left corner(That's the prompt that pops up)</p>

 <p>2.
 All file sharing links uploaded to the network disk will be summarized here:</p>